We may earn income from links in this post. Please read this Disclosure for details.

 Why visit Akko, Israel?
 The northern port city of Akko, also known as Acre, is a fascinating city of Crusader and Ottoman-era relics and ruins, as well as chef-led dining experiences and wine tastings.

-Its Old City is a UNESCO World Heritage Site with a tightly braided history of Jewish, Muslim, Christian, and Bahá’í influences.
+It has a tightly braided history of Jewish, Muslim, Christian, and Bahá’í influences.

 Today, it’s one of the few cities in Israel where Muslim, Christians and Jews coexist peacefully.
 Such a situation is all too incongruous in the region, and may seem surprising until you know about Akko.